senanu/b40/docs/labs/primary_literature.md

     <p class="borderblue">Proteins are composed of amino acids (Smith et al., 2013) connected with peptide bonds (Jones, 1993).</p>

 At the end of your paper, you should include a Literature Cited section.
 It is here that you will put the details of the citation so that a reader could look up that same article.
-[See below for details](#apa-reference-list)
+[See below for details](#apa-reference-list).
+I strongly suggest that you read some parts of this [Ye et al. (2017) paper]({{site.url}}/b40/assets/labs/Ye_etal_Heating_Proteins.pdf) to get a feel for what your own writing should emulate, both in tone and structure.

 ## What is Primary Literature?